-Cardiac Tumors: Symptoms and Treatments
+Cardiac Tumors: Diagnosis and Treatments

 Cardiac tumors, though rare, represent a significant area of concern within cardiology due to their potential impact on cardiac function and overall health.
 These abnormal growths can occur in the heart or its surrounding structures and can be either benign or malignant.
 Understanding cardiac tumors involves exploring their causes, types, symptoms, diagnostic procedures, and treatment options.

-Types of Cardiac Tumors
+What are the Types of Cardiac Tumors?

 Cardiac tumors are classified into primary and secondary types, with primary tumors originating in the heart and secondary tumors spreading to the heart from other areas.